Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: PRBFN Design Methodology

-where the operations inside the brackets are performed element-wise.
-Thus the gradient can be succinctly written as

-Given the constraint that each column of $\mathbf{B}$ must have unit norm, the PGD method is utilized.
-This involves iteratively performing gradient descent steps followed by projection onto the feasible set defined by the constraints.
-The pseudo code for iterative PGD is given in Algorithm \ref{Optim_target}.
+where $\circ$ denotes the Hadamard product, and $\mathrm{sgn}(\cdot)$ is the element-wise sign function.
+Under the unit-norm column constraint on $\mathbf{B}$, The PGD optimization iteratively performs gradient descent steps followed by projection onto the feasible set.
+The pseudo code is provided in Algorithm \ref{Optim_target}.